Humphry Repton, the last great landscape designer of the Georgian era, advised on some 400 schemes across a 27 year career.

-- Sheringham Park in Norfolk are running volunteer led guided walks throughout the year, taking in the views and structures of Repton’s most favourite work.
+- Sheringham Park in Norfolk runs guided walks throughout the year, taking in the views and structures of Repton’s most favourite work.
 Your guide will take you down the Repton designed carriageway where you can enjoy glimpses of the coastline before moving into the parkland.

-- Tatton Park in Cheshire will be hosting a guided cycle ride, exploring Repton’s design of 1782.
+- Tatton Park in Cheshire hosts guided cycle rides, exploring Repton’s design of 1782.
 Repton recommended adding interesting objects to create character and comfort in the vast park.

 - Hotel Ensleigh, Devon.
 This privately run hotel was Duke of Bedford’s hunting lodge is a charming example of an early 19th century fashionable villa and gardens.
 The gardens are registered Grade I.

-- Woburn Abbey in Bedfordshire (registered Grade I).
-Upon his inheritance of the estate, the 6th Duke of Bedford employed Repton to suggest proposals for landscaping the Abbey grounds.
+- Woburn Abbey in Bedfordshire is registered Grade I. Upon his inheritance of the estate, the 6th Duke of Bedford employed Repton to suggest proposals for landscaping the Abbey grounds.
 Repton completed his most spectacular Red Book for the estate, filled with ideas, in 1805.